 A Copy Server with MRYICOM 0G card has been successfully deployed in Zone 3 with a single connection in Q3/2011.
-This addressed a specific customer w/workflow issue but is not explicitly supported by Avid Engineering at this time,
+This is a supported configuration beginning Interplay 2.5

 The example depicted below shows a two engine and a one engine ISIS.
 On both Workgroups A and B, all the available 10G Zone 1 links have already been used so 10G ports on the 4900M switch are used.